 In order to make faster shipping possible at these incredibly low prices, eCommerce companies need to optimize their shipping costs through a practice called multicarrier eCommerce, or using multiple carriers to ship their goods to different locations.
 Choosing to use different carriers on a package-by-package basis can vastly reduce your shipping costs by optimizing different pricing schemes based on weight, origin, destination, and travel speed.

-As you can imagine, choosing different carriers on a per package basis and then tracking each and every package across carriers can get a little overwhelming and confusing for business owners big and small.
+There are a lot of small business delivery options available so, as you can imagine, choosing different carriers on a per package basis and then tracking each and every package across carriers can get a little overwhelming and confusing for business owners big and small.
 That’s why many companies outsource this service to a company that specializes in eCommerce shipping and knows all the ins and outs.

 What FirstMile Can Do to Help